AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 <pre><code>ffmpeg -i frame%d.png output.gif
 </code></pre>

-<a href='https://trac.ffmpeg.org/wiki/Slideshow'>(FYI this is also sometimes called a slideshow, for googling purposes)</a>.

 By manner of using a percentage sign '%' in the input file stream, FFmpeg understands that it should be looking for multiple files that need to be processed.
 If you've exported them from p5js or processing, usually you'll already have them appropriately named and numbered, generally in a sequential order, something like: frame1.png, frame2.png, frame3.png, ...

 Here the '%d' signifies that FFmpeg should expect a sequentially increasing number in this position of the file name.
-You can learn more about these patterns in <a href='http://ffmpeg.org/ffmpeg-all.html#image2-1'>this section</a> of the official documentation.
+You can learn more about these patterns in <a href='http://ffmpeg.org/ffmpeg-all.html#image2-1'>this section</a> of the official documentation. <a href='https://trac.ffmpeg.org/wiki/Slideshow'>(FYI tFFmpeg calls this a slideshow if it's unrelated images, for googling purposes)</a>.

 Optionally you may also add the framerate flag to the command, otherwise the default framerate will be 25 fps.
+Naturally, you can also split up a gif into it's constituent frames by reversing the command:

+<pre><code>ffmpeg -i  output.gif frame%d.png
+</code></pre>

 And if for any reason whatsoever, you need to convert a single image into a video or gif, you can also do that:

 <pre><code>ffmpeg -i img.png output.gif
 </code></pre>